 Whether it’s signing up for your email list, buying a product, sharing your content, or simply clicking through to another page on your website, social proof can help boost your revenue by increasing your conversion rate

-Among other things, revenue can indicates how effective your marketing is.
+Among other things, revenue can indicate how effective your marketing is.
 You can boost it with social proof.

-80% of first time visitors to your website will leave without taking action.
+80% of first-time visitors to your website will leave without taking action.
 Social proof is shown to drive conversion.
-If you can influence those visitors, utilizing social proof, you can boost your conversions and increase your revenue.
+If you can influence those visitors using social proof, you can boost your conversions and increase your revenue.

 This is why social proof matters.

 As humans, we like to be associated with things that are creditable, respected, and valued.
 That is no differnet when we take on the role of a shopper.
 Social proof can portray your brand being all those adjectives by using ratings, reviews, and testimonies from your past customers.